All Episodes

 You have to destroy Republican candidates like Mitt Romney.

-You have you want to clear the playing field.
+You want to clear the playing field.

-I'm when I say you, I'm talking about the Democrat Party and the American left.
+When I say you, I'm talking about the Democrat Party and the American left.

 We don't try to destroy your people that way.